All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Patients on Multiple Medications

-Patients taking several medications should receive a comprehensive medication review before starting the combination.
-While sermorelin and GLP-1 agonists do not interact with each other, GLP-1 gastroparesis effects could alter absorption of other oral medications. medication review
+Patients taking several medications should receive a thorough medication review before starting the combination.
+While sermorelin and GLP-1 agonists don't interact with each other, GLP-1 gastroparesis effects could alter absorption of other oral medications. medication review

 Frequently Asked Questions